4DGenome/bioinfo_course/session02/README.md

               ul = p_up + 2 * se_p_up)
 ```

-So it seems the proportion of "real" changes in expression is smaller for up-regulated genes.
+So it seems the proportion of "real" changes in expression is bigger for up-regulated genes.

 ## Integrating more data